jasonkronemeyer/jasonkronemeyer.github.io/notes/DigitalBlockChainAndAg.md

 - Blockchain Beyond Crypto: Emphasis on practical, non-financial applications like agriculture, GPS, and legal compliance.
 - Rural Innovation: Blockchain tools are helping rural communities access modern financial and technological infrastructure.
 - Regulatory Clarity: Strong bipartisan support for clear, consistent rules to foster innovation and protect consumers.
-- The importance of **digital connectivity, literacy, and skills**, especially in the context of ensuring that rural communities are not left behind in the digital transformation enabled by blockchain
+- The importance of **digital connectivity, literacy, and skills**, ensuring that rural communities are not left behind in the digital transformation enabled by blockchain

 ### 👥 Witnesses & Highlights
 1. **Bill Hughes (Consensys)**